frameworklori/lori-framework-site/docs/modules/LORI-ESL_v2.0.md

 </p>

 ---
 The following architecture illustrates the AI-driven energy flow from high-yield "Hot Zones", through advanced storage and HVDC transmission, to "Cold Zones" optimized for AI data center operations.
-This supports both energy resilience and optimized thermal management for AI workloads.
+This supports both energy resilience and optimized thermal management for AI workloads.This architecture aligns with the LORI-ESL v2.0 objectives, supporting scalable, resilient AI power governance for future global AGI infrastructures.

 ---